larryaasen/dive/dive_ui/README.md

 # dive_ui

-A new Flutter package project.
+A Flutter package containing Widgets for building Flutter apps for video recording and streaming.

-TexturePreview - A widget showing a texture.

-# Widgets
+# Video Widgets
 DiveSourceCard - stack, gear menu, child DiveSourcePreview - stack, gearm menu, DivePreview MediaPreview - stack, text, buttons
 DivePreview - Texture or Container
 DiveGrid - GridView
+TexturePreview - A widget showing a texture.

-# Audio
+# Audio Widgets
 DiveAudioMeter: A widget to display a multi-channel audio meter.
 DiveAudioMeterSource: A class for the volume meter data and processing.

+# Other Widgets